-If you want to propagate cranberries using cuttings or seedlings, remember that the plant will not start to fruit until it’s about 3 years old.
-So, if you want to get a jumpstart on fruit, purchase a 3-year-old seedling whenever possible.
+If you want to propagate cranberries using cuttings or seedlings, remember that the plant will not start to fruit until it’s about three years old.
+So, if you want to get a jumpstart on fruit, purchase a three year old seedling whenever possible.

-Cranberries like a soil pH of 4.5-5.5.
+Cranberries like a soil pH of 4.5 to 5.5.
 Have your soil tested to see if you are within these parameters.
 If you need to increase the acidity of your soil, use a soil acidifier.
 Don’t plant cranberries in areas of heavy or poorly draining soils.

-Choose a site with full sun, excellent drainage and fertile soil.
+Choose a site with full sun, excellent drainage, and fertile soil.
 Cranberry roots are quite shallow, only 6 inches (15 cm.) deep or so.
 If need be, amend the soil with organic matter such as dehydrated cow manure, compost, or peat moss.
-Space 1-year-old plants about a foot (30 cm.) apart and larger 3-year seedlings 3 feet (just under a meter) apart.
+Space one year old plants about a foot (31 cm.) apart and larger three year seedlings 3 feet (1 m.) apart.

 If you plant in the spring, give the cranberry a dose of fertilizer; if in the fall, wait until the successive spring.
 Water the new cranberry in well and keep it moist but not sodden.